Goodbye Van Boone

 2018 is mercifully coming to an end, and as I sit here and reflect on what has been a miserable year, I remain anxious and afraid of a life without you in it.

-Many caring and concerned friends have called, texted and messaged with their condolences and what words of solace they could afford.
+Concerned and caring friends called, texted and messaged me with their condolences and what words of solace they could afford.

-I don’t imagine I have returned a call to any of them yet, and a couple of people keep asking if I am ever going to answer them.
-I assumed they knew I didn’t want to talk about it.
-I’ll give them a little more time to figure it out.
+I haven’t returned a call to any of them and a couple of people keep asking if I am ever going to answer them.
+I assumed they knew to leave me alone in my misery.

-Have you read the comments on your Facebook page from past acquaintances, co-workers, and intimate friends honoring your perseverance, your dedication, and your sincerity?
+I wish you were here to read the comments on your Facebook page from past acquaintances, co-workers, and intimate friends expressing their grief while honoring your perseverance, your dedication, and your openness.

-I doubt that you were aware of the sound impact you had in our lives.
-Apparently, you were a spring of hope for some and a fount of laughter for others.
+I doubt you were aware of the sound impact you made here.
+You affected us and transformed our lives.
+You were a spring of hope for some while being a fount of laughter and joy for others.
 You meant a great deal to so many people.

 You meant so much to me, too.

 I know you needed me.
 Friends and strangers alike have showered me with regard telling me how fortunate you were to have me as your friend, but I don’t know how many recognized that I considered myself blessed to have you as a friend.
 We always watched out for each other.